Occupational Health – What Is the BIG Picture of OH?

-The rapid development of workplace health protective and preventive services has been driven by government strategies and recommendations, as well as by the European Union legislation in the areas of health and safety at work and by the European Commission programme in public health.
-This was also largely due to the new demands and expectations from employers, employees and their representative bodies as they recognize the economic, social and health benefits achieved by providing these services at the workplace, thus providing the available knowledge and evidence necessary for the continuous improvement of workplace health management.
-Comprehensive workplace health management is a process involving all stakeholders inside and outside any business.
-It aims at empowering them to take control over their own health and their family’s health considering environmental, lifestyle, occupational and social health determinants and quality of health care.
+Government strategies and recommendations, the European Union legislation in health and safety at work, and the European Commission program in public health have driven the rapid development of workplace health protective and preventive services.
+This was also mainly due to the new demands and expectations from employers, employees, and their representative bodies as they recognize the economic, social, and health benefits achieved by providing these services at the workplace, thus providing the available knowledge and evidence necessary for the continuous improvement of workplace health management.
+Comprehensive workplace health management involves all stakeholders inside and outside any business.
+It aims to empower them to control their health and their family’s health by considering environmental, lifestyle, occupational, and social health determinants and quality of health care.

 Protecting human health against health and safety hazards occurring in the work environment.

-Promoting human health workplaces for all ages and healthy aging by appropriate OH work culture, work organization and support to social cohesion.
+Promoting human health workplaces for all ages and healthy aging by appropriate OH work culture, work organization, and support to social cohesion.

-Promoting mental health, healthy lifestyle and preventing major non-communicable diseases using specific workplace health policies and management tools.
+Promoting mental health, healthy lifestyle, and preventing major non-communicable diseases using specific workplace health policies and management tools.

-Maintaining work ability thus also employability throughout working life.
+Maintaining workability, thus also employability throughout working life.

-Reducing health care costs caused by employees’ and employers’ injuries, diseases, illnesses and premature retirement resulting from or influenced by occupational, environmental, life style and social health determinants
+Reducing health care costs caused by employees’ and employers’ injuries, diseases, illnesses, and premature retirement resulting from or influenced by occupational, environmental, lifestyle, and social health determinants

-However, it has to be recognized that the level of education, professional skills and the exiting national legislation determines what role can be actually undertaken by occupational health nurses.
-Even more important is to remember that no one professional out of the exiting workplace health professions is now capable to meeting all health needs of the working population.
-A multi-disciplinary approach is needed to effectively manage the growing workplace health and safety demands in business today.
+However, it has to be recognized that the level of education, professional skills, and the existing national legislation determine what role can be undertaken by occupational health nurses.
+Even more important is to remember that no one professional out of the existing workplace health professions can now meet all the working population’s health needs.
+A multi-disciplinary approach is needed to effectively manage the growing workplace health and safety demands in business today Blog Express.

 - Ukrainian Beautiful Lady – What Is Behind The Face